Skip to content

 Tip

-Simmate uses Django ORM to build and manage its database, so any Django-supported database can be used with Simmate.
+Simmate employs Django ORM for database construction and management, meaning any Django-supported database can be used with Simmate.

-This includes PostgreSQL, MariaDB, MySQL, Oracle, SQLite, and others through third-parties. noSQL databases like MongoDB are supported through djongo.
-The full documentation for django databases is available here.
+This encompasses PostgreSQL, MariaDB, MySQL, Oracle, SQLite, and others via third-party providers. noSQL databases like MongoDB are supported through djongo.
+Comprehensive documentation for Django databases is available here.

-However, we strongly recommended choosing Postgres, which we cover in the next section.
+However, we strongly recommend opting for Postgres, which we discuss in the following section.

 Warning